An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Experiments

+In this case, we consider two tasks in long integer arithmetic: \textbf{Multiplication}, which satisfy the conditions we proposed, and \textbf{Addition}, which does not satisfy the first condition \footnote{Multiplication is a ${\sf TC^0}$-complete problem and can be divided to multiple parallel sub-tasks, while Addition is in $S(IO)$\cite{barcelo2023logical}}.
+Our experiment results will show that DaC prompting bring performance boost on multiplication and does not bring boost on integer addition.

-\textbf{Setup of baselines and our method:} In this task, our baselines include IO prompting, Chain of Thought (CoT), CoT-SC, Least-to-Most (LtM), and Decomposed Prompting (DeP).
-We also include our method's variant: DaC without Disentangled-sub-process Principle (DaC w/o DP) for ablation study.
+\textbf{Setup of baselines and DaC:} In this task, our baselines include IO prompting, Chain of Thought (CoT), CoT-SC, Least-to-Most (LtM), and Decomposed Prompting (DeP).
 Tree-of-Thoughts is not applicable.
 This is because that multiplication is deterministic calculation without requiring search in a tree.
-For our method, we apply Multi-Level Divide-and-Conquer program-guided solver.
-We set $f(a,b)$ as the minimum length of the two integers $a,b$.
-We set $w=2$ so that the recursion returns when both integers are no longer than $2$.
-If both integers are shorter, then the algorithm return.
-The prompts for decomposition asks the model to separate the two $n$-digit numbers to four $\frac{n}{2}$-digit numbers (e.g., separate $a,b$ as $a_1,a_2,b_1,b_2$).
-The sub-task tackling prompt asks the model to calculate the multiplication of the four pairs of $\frac{n}{2}$-digit numbers and solution merge prompt merge them with bit shift and addition.
+For DaC, we apply Multi-Level Divide-and-Conquer program-guided solver.